Ordering-disordering dynamics of the $q$-voter model under random external bias: Introduction

 \section{Introduction}

-The voter model (VM), in which an agent $i$ holds one of two possible states (i.e., opinions) $\sigma_i=1$ or $\sigma_i=-1$, has long served as a paradigmatic framework for modeling binary opinion dynamics in statistical physics~\cite{liggett1999stochastic, redner2019reality}.
+The voter model (VM), in which an agent $i$ holds one of two possible states (i.e., opinions) $\sigma_i=1$ or $\sigma_i=-1$, has long served as a paradigmatic framework for modeling binary opinion dynamics in statistical physics~\cite{liggett1999stochastic, castellano2009statistical, redner2019reality}.
 Over the past two decades, extensive efforts~\cite{suchecki2005voter, sood2005voter, peralta2020ordering, ramirez2022local, muslim2024mass, kim2024competition, anugraha2025nonlinear, schweitzer2018sociophysics} have been made to generalize the VM and its nonlinear variants to account for more realistic social and physical features, including heterogeneous behaviors~\cite{nyczka2012phase, mobilia2015nonlinear, mellor2017heterogeneous}, external influences~\cite{civitarese2021external, muslim2024mass, doniec2025modeling, fardela2025opinion, azhari2023external}, and complex interaction structures such as small-world, scale-free, and hypergraph topologies~\cite{jkedrzejewski2017pair, vieira2018threshold, vieira2020pair, meyer2024time, kim2024competition, fardela2025opinion, anugraha2025nonlinear, sood2008voter}.
 These models encapsulate the essential mechanisms of consensus formation, disagreement, and stochastic fluctuations in populations of interacting agents.
-In particular, the $q$-VM, the best-known nonlinear variant of the VM, introduces a local interaction rule in which an individual adopts the unanimous opinion of a randomly selected group of $q$ neighbors (i.e., the $q$-panel).
-In contrast, the stochasticity, the probability of random flipping of opinions, is controlled by a noise parameter $\varepsilon$~\cite{castellano2009nonlinear}.
+In particular, the $q$-voter model ($q$-VM), the best-known nonlinear variant of the VM, introduces a local interaction rule in which an individual adopts the unanimous opinion of a randomly selected group of $q$ neighbors (the $q$-panel).
+By contrast, when the $q$-panel is not unanimous, individual opinions flip at random with probability $\varepsilon$ \cite{castellano2009nonlinear}.